Pulau Seringat

 Pulau Seringat is an island off the south coast of Singapore, and part of the Southern Islands region.
 In 2006, Pulau Seringat and Lazarus Island were linked by a sand bank.
+Before the 1970s there were about 15 households on the island.
+Nowadays the island is a tourist attraction, with the main way to access the island being taking a ferry to St. John's island and travelling over the bridge connecting the two islands.